section-engineering-education/engineering-education/content/articles/create-an-ajax-type-ahead-feature-for-a-website/index.md

 ### Displaying Data to the UI

-Now that we can get the `getMatches` function display arrays of searched words to the console, let us find a way to hook them up to the `ul`.
+Now that we can get the `getMatches` function display arrays of searched words to the 'console', let us find a way to hook them up to the `ul`.

 - First, listen to the UI element that will call trigger the display.